Performance and scalability checklist for Blob storage

 For more information, see the ThreadPool.SetMinThreads method.

-While parallelism can be great for performance, be careful about using unbounded parallelism, meaning that there is no limit enforced on the number of threads or parallel requests.
+While parallelism can be great for performance, be careful about using unbounded parallelism, meaning that there's no limit enforced on the number of threads or parallel requests.
 Be sure to limit parallel requests to upload or download data, to access multiple partitions in the same storage account, or to access multiple items in the same partition.
 If parallelism is unbounded, your application can exceed the client device's capabilities or the storage account's scalability targets, resulting in longer latencies and throttling.

 Client libraries and tools